 The Biophysics Core’s mission is to provide support in the study of macromolecular interactions, dynamics, and stability by offering consultations, training, professional collaborations, and instrument access.
 We assist researchers with comprehensive biophysical characterization of biomolecules, including proteins, polynucleotides, nanoparticles, and their cognate ligands.

-The Biophysics Facility currently has resources to study oligomeric state of biomolecular assemblies, perform measurements of affinity, stoichiometry, kinetics and thermodynamics of interactions between proteins, DNA and their cognate ligands.
-Biophysical characterization capabilities include measurements of molecular weight, shape, and conformation of biological macromolecules.
+The Biophysics Core has the resources and expertise to study oligomeric states of biomolecular assemblies and to perform measurements of affinity, stoichiometry, kinetics, and thermodynamics of interactions between proteins, DNA, RNA and small molecules.
+The Core facility is also equipped with instrumentation for the characterization of nanoparticles and macromolecules.
+Biophysical characterization capabilities include measurement of molecular weight, shape, and conformation of biological macromolecules.